 Bill Sheppard: Yeah, we played with a lot of big groups.
 We opened for Three Dog Night in Las Vegas when “One is the Loneliest Number” was number one song in the USA.
 We opened for Iron Butterfly when “In a Gadda Da Vida” was number one in the USA, we played with Chicago Transit Authority, Illinois Speed Press, The New Yardbirds, The Byrds, The Flying Burrito Brothers, Jimi Hendrix, Buddy Miles, Smokestack Lightning, The Hook, Blues Image, Alice Cooper was our opening act on many occasions, the list goes on and on… okay sorry, getting carried away, a story We were being touted as the up and coming young group in LA and landed a gig at The Millionaires Club – a party night advertised as The Fig. There were two stages downstairs in two separate areas in this giant mansion.
 The upstairs rooms were used as dressing rooms, but there was no toilet we were aware of.
 I had a habit of drinking a quart of grapefruit juice before a show to clear the mucus from my throat and had finished it just before we went on.
 We weren’t our usual amazing selves that night, we were just mediocre, no vibe, flat.
 Previously to heading downstairs for our set, I had to pee and filled my quart bottle, put the cap back on it, and set it over in a corner.
 After our set we were accompanied by some Hollywood press, and Rodney Bingenheimer and Screaming Lord Sutch who had come to find out what all the fuss was about with these newbies.
 They were half lit and thirsty.
 We chatted for a few minutes and I noticed Rodney had slipped over toward the corner where he was just tipping the bottle of fresh urine toward his mouth!
 I screamed “NOOOOO!” thus saving Rodney from a bout of being totally pissed!

-Was there also a single out along the album?
+Was there also a single accompanying the album release?

 Bill Sheppard: No single, but if I were to choose one I’d pick “Time Seller”.
 Rick did an outstanding job writing and playing on that tune and I like my vocal!